sahilbadyal/sahilbadyal.github.io/_posts/2020-02-10-Tensorflow-vs-PyTorch-A-systems-comparison.md

 * Usability and Performance although are a part of tradeoff but still withsome good design and engineering can be both increased.
 * Declarative Style of Programming seems to be taking a back seat as evident with Tensorflow that most programmers just want to use the languages they are most comfortable in.

-In  the  end  I  want  to  conclude  that  both  these  frameworks  are  excellent examples of engineering and it will be interesting to seethe future trends in their market share.I hope this has been a useful read for you.
+In  the  end  I  want  to  conclude  that  both  these  frameworks  are  excellent examples of engineering and it will be interesting to see the future trends in their market share.I hope this has been a useful read for you.
 Please leave your feedback in the comment section below.

 P.S.